 It seems as if there’s a neighborhood for everyone in Miami.

-Today, we'll use science and data to determine which Miami hoods need a little tender loving care - the sore thumbs of the Miami area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Coral Way ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Miami hoods need a little tender loving care – the sore thumbs of the Miami area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Flagami ranks way above the rest.

-So what's the worst neighborhood to live in Miami for 2022?
-According to the most recent census data, Overtown looks to be the worst neighborhood in Miami.
+So what’s the worst neighborhood to live in Miami for 2025?
+According to the most recent census data, Model City looks to be the worst neighborhood in Miami.

 Read on to see how we determined the places around Miami that need a pick-me-up.
 And remember, don’t blame the messenger.